containers/podman-desktop/website/docs/proxy/using-a-vpn-on-windows.md

 # Accessing resources behind a VPN with Podman on Windows

-On Windows, when Podman requires to access resources that are behind a user-controlled VPN, enable the user mode networking in your Podman machine.
+On Windows, if Podman needs to access resources behind a user-controlled VPN, enable user mode networking in your Podman machine.

 #### Prerequisites